walterhiggins/WMPJS/book-outline.md

 Finally, if the item held *is* an Ender Bow, we remove the projectile because we don't want the arrow left behind - it makes sense that an arrow which teleports you should disappear - then we teleport the shooter to the arrow's location.

 ### More on Types
-The *instanceof* operator is an operator common to both Java and Javascript.
+The *instanceof* operator is an operator common to both Java and JavaScript.
 It's used to test the *Type* of an object.
-It can be useful when calling the Bukkit API from Javascript when we want to identify the exact type of an object.
+It can be useful when calling the Bukkit API from JavaScript when we want to identify the exact type of an object.
 In listing @@listref{arrow_v1.js} we use the operator to check if the projectile fired was an Arrow.
 It could be any type of projectile - an Egg, Fireball, Snowball etc - but we're only interested in handling the event if it was an Arrow.
 The *instanceof* operator will compare the expression on the left to the expression on the right and if they are of the same type will return true.
 You can test this at the command line:

     /js self instanceof org.bukkit.entity.Horse
     > "false"
     /js self instanceof org.bukkit.entity.Player
     > "true"

 The *instanceof* operator lets us test a generic type against a specific type.
 Note that because of the way Java inheritance works, it's possible for an object to be an instance of more than one type.
-For example, both of these Javascript expressions will return true:
+For example, both of these JavaScript expressions will return true:

     /js self instanceof org.bukkit.entity.AnimalTamer
     > "true"